-As such, the term PCR testing is likely to be become synonymous with travel, at least in the short term.
+As we look forward to a return to travel, you'll likely hear the term PCR testing frequently, at least in the short term.
 Here we take a look at what a PCR test actually is, what it means for your holiday and, of course, how you go about getting one.

 What is a PCR test?